 - Prime contributor to writers cramp

-Where Are The Extensor Carpi Ulnaris Muscles Located?
+Where Is The Extensor Carpi Ulnaris Muscle Located?

 The extensor carpi ulnaris connects the elbow to the bone at the base of the little finger.